ueberdosis/tiptap/docs/src/docPages/guide/toolbar.md

 In other words: This will be the typical **Bold** button for your text editor.

-Which commands are available depends on what extensions you’ve registered with editor.
+Which commands are available depends on what extensions you’ve registered with the editor.
 Most of the extensions come with a `set…()`, `unset…()` and `toggle…()` command.
 Read the extension documentation to see what’s actually available or just surf through your code editor’s autocomplete.

 ## Keep the focus
 You’ve seen the `focus()` command in the above example already.
 When you click on the button, the browser focuses that DOM element and the editor loses focus.
 It’s likely you want to add `focus()` to all your toolbar buttons, so the writing flow of your users isn’t interrupted.